aimericsr/axum-demo/README.md

 minikube tunnel
 ```

-To use Ingress on local with a host add the following line to your /etc/hosts file: 127.0.0.1 <host-name>
+To use Ingress on local with a host add the following line to your /etc/hosts file: <br> 127.0.0.1 host-name-you-want

 ## Lunch k8 cluster